MyPureCloud/user-provisioning-scripts-js/docs/module3_Assigning_groups_and_roles.md

 }
 ```

-In the code above, we create a user every time we processed a `data` event received from our CSV parser.
+In the code above, we create a user every time we processed a `data` event received from our csv parser.
 When we received a `data` event we passed the parsed record to the `createUser()` function and created a Genesys Cloud user.

 ```javascript
 .on('data', async (user) => {